treeverse/lakeFS/docs/use_cases/etl_testing.md

 Before getting started, you will need [docker](https://docs.docker.com/engine/install/) installed on your machine.

 {: .note}
-Once you have docker installed and a lakeFS instance running, you can access the lakeFS demo notebooks by cloning the [lakeFS-samples](https://github.com/treeverse/lakeFS-samples) git repo.
+Once you have docker installed and a lakeFS instance running, you can access the lakeFS demo notebooks by cloning the [lakeFS-samples](https://github.com/treeverse/lakeFS-samples) Git repo.

 Follow along the steps below to create dev/test environment with lakeFS.